Skip to main content

 What Does Cyber Security Protect Against?

 Cyber security aims to protect the information assets of people, organizations and governments against attacks in cyber space.
-The current prevalence of cybercrime is directly tied to the modern explosion of data available via the internet and cloud services, social media platforms, internal networks, IoT devices and more.
+The current prevalence of cybercrime connects directly to the ever-increasing amount of data available via the internet and cloud services, social media platforms, internal networks, IoT devices and more.

 There are many avenues for adversaries or “bad actors” to hack into such digital systems and access sensitive data.
 They may take advantage of vulnerabilities in a business’ building management system (BMS), a healthcare organization’s electronic health record system or a government agency’s database.